Israeli soldiers mistakenly killed 3 hostages held by Hamas in Gaza, Israel says

 The Israeli military identified the three victims as Yotam Haim, 28, Samer Talalka, 25, and Alon Shamriz, 26.

 Talalka, an Israeli Bedouin, was working with his father at a poultry hatchery in Kibbutz Nir Am on Oct.
 7 when militants attacked, the Hostages and Missing Families Forum said in a statement.
-Haim was at his home in Kibbutz Kfar Aza when he was abducted, the group said.
+Haim, a musician, and Shamriz, a computer engineering student, were at their homes in Kibbutz Kfar Aza when they were abducted, the group said.

 Friday was the hostages' 70th day in captivity.